daniel-molina/visualequation/README.md

 $ source ~/.bashrc

-and continue the instructions in "Installing visualequation locally".
+and continue the instructions in "Installing visualequation using pip".

 ### Installing pip locally (recommended for old distributions)